 So our first command is to update the YUM package.
 Now, what is YUM and why do we need to update that?
 An explanation is given below

-YUM (Yellowdog Updater Modified) is an open-source command-line as well as graphical-based package management tool for RPM (RedHat Package Manager) based Linux systems.
+YUM (Yellowdog Updater Modified) is an open-source command line as well as a graphical-based package management tool for RPM (RedHat Package Manager) based Linux systems.
 It allows users and system administrators to easily install, update, remove, or search software packages on a system.